Ayush-kathayat/The_Bridge/README.md

 4. Next we also have a approve & deposit button which will approve our nft and deposit them.
 5. And at last we have a Get_balance button it will get the balance of the wallet address which you will provide.

+## Authors

+Ayush Kathayat.

+## License

+This project is licensed under the MIT License.